walkerped/aita/README.md

 1. What is Judge Bot?

-    [Judge Bot](https://twitter.com/AITA_judgebot) is program that makes predictions about the outcomes of posts on the [AITA (Am I the Asshole) subreddit](https://www.reddit.com/r/AmItheAsshole/).
+    [Judge Bot](https://twitter.com/AITA_judgebot) is program that makes predictions about the outcomes of posts on the [AITA (Am I the Asshole) subreddit](https://www.reddit.com/r/AmItheAsshole/) and tweets these predictions.
 These predictions are based on a neural network that has been trained to do this task.

 2. What is the AITA subreddit?
 What exactly is Judge Bot predicting?